8 Best Fertilizers For Dahlias (And How To Use)

 Dahlia flowers need well-drained soil rich in organic matter.

 Clay soils need to be adjusted to have better drainage.
-Peat moss can be added to heavy soil to make it more porous.
-Adding in compost and decaying leaf litter can also help break up clay soil to make it more nutrient dense and well-draining for the dahlia garden.
+Adding in compost and decaying leaf litter can break up clay soil to make it more nutrient dense and well-draining for the dahlia garden.

 No matter what kind of garden soil you have, it can usually be improved with organic matter and composted manure.
 But if you already have phosphorous rich, healthy soil, then look for a fertilizer that has a lower amount of phosphorous, and skip the formulas with super high phosphorous levels.